contentful/rich-text-renderer-java/html/README.md

 Adding dependencies
 -------------------

-For gradle, add this to `build.gradle`:
+For gradle, adding this to `build.gradle` is needed, to allow base SDK snapshots and rendering SDK dependencies to be found:

 ```groovy
 allprojects {